 Article I - Charter and Composition of the Honor Committee

-1. The Honor Committee consists of twelve members who will represent the student body and address all suspected violations of the Honor Code.
+1. The Honor Committee consists of fifteen members who will represent the student body and address all suspected violations of the Honor Code.

-1. The members of this Committee will be the presidents of the sophomore and junior classes, former sophomore and junior class presidents, a member of the freshman class, and members to be appointed from the student body at large until the Committee consists of twelve members.
+1. The members of this Committee will be the presidents of the sophomore and junior classes, former sophomore and junior class presidents, two members of the freshman class, and members to be appointed from the student body at large until the Committee consists of fifteen members.

 2. Appointed members.

 a.
-The freshman class member will be appointed in the fall semester by a subcommittee comprising four members of the Honor Committee and the Undergraduate Student Government president.
+The freshman class members will be appointed in the fall semester by a subcommittee comprising four members of the Honor Committee and the Undergraduate Student Government president.

 b.
 Following spring Undergraduate Student Government elections, the Honor Committee will solicit applications from the student body at large.